Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 How much do you love your wife as a person?
 Enough?
 A lot?
 Immeasurably?
 Have you ever even thought about it?

-The above article was written by Holly Faith Phillips with Gregg Lewis in the book, What Does She Want From Me, Anyway?
+This article was written by Holly Faith Phillips with Gregg Lewis in the book, What Does She Want From Me, Anyway?
 It is published by Zondervan Publishing House.
 This book gives honest answers to questions men ask about women.
 Drawing on the hard-learned lessons from her own marriage to Promise Keepers leader Randy Phillips, Holly addresses the tough questions men are asking.
-Holly’s frank insights, shared with compassion and illustrated with real-life examples from her marriage and the marriages of many men and women she talked to, give men the answers they seek.
-Better yet, Holly shows men how to turn those answers into practical solutions.